by: Christina Botto

 Taking up smoking or consuming alcohol will more than likely be the first areas where your teenager will face peer pressure.
 With movies and television portraying characters who smoke and drink as being tough and rebellious, teens copy this type of behavior in order to flaunt their independence.

-Parents need to be able to recognize signs of drug use in order to protect their child from becoming addicted to drugs, and to intervene if necessary.
-The longer a teen is using drugs, the harder it will be to stay sober after treatment.
+That is why parents need to be able to recognize signs of drug use in order to protect their child from becoming addicted to drugs, and to intervene if necessary.
+The longer a teen is using drugs, the harder it will be to stay sober after drug rehab.

 7 Reasons that put your teen at higher risk to give into peer pressure: